This topic presents an overview of the differences between the QuarkXPress and InDesign attributes and features available to use in Q++Studio.

 Increasing the thickness of a textbox's frame has a different effect in QuarkXPress and InDesign.

-In QuarkXPress, the frame thickness grows inward, meaning that increasing the thickness of a box frame will not change the size of that box.
+In QuarkXPress, the frame thickness grows inward, meaning that increasing the thickness of a box frame will not change the overall size of that box.

 Anchored Boxes